axodotdev/cargo-dist/book/src/ci/github.md

 #### Limitations

 * Currently, the only supported package managers are Apt (Linux), Chocolatey (Windows) and Homebrew (macOS).
-* On macOS, system dependencies can only be enabled for x86_64 builds because GitHub does not provide Apple Silicon runners and Apple Silicon Homebrew can't be installed on x86_64 macOS.
+* GitHub currently only provides x86_64 macOS runners.
+When you request packages, the Intel versions will always be installed regardless of build targets.
+While Apple Silicon builds can use CLI tools installed this way, you will not be able to build software for Apple Silicon if it requires C libraries from Homebrew.